stantmob/arpa/README.md

 #Arpa

-Authorization Gem for Ruby and Ruby on Rails projects.
+Arpa is an authorization library for Ruby or Ruby on Rails which restricts the accesses in controller and actions.
+Arpa  will help you to customize all permissions you need dynamically.

 ## Installation